-In the town, there are plenty of cafes to enjoy some lunch, as well as some nice spots for brunch or evening meals such as Olive and Vine and RedH!
-Pubs we enjoy nearby include The Royal Oak, the Duke of Cumberland (Henley), and the Swan in the heart of Midhurst.
+There are plenty of places to eat in Midhurst to enjoy some lunch, as well as some nice spots for brunch or evening meals such as Olive and Vine and RedH.
+Pubs nearby include The Royal Oak (has a great outdoor seating area), the Duke of Cumberland, Henley (has a lovely garden), and The Swan in the heart of Midhurst.

 Midhurst is also not short of beautiful walks due to its location on the River Rother.
 We have tried many walks including a 4-mile Midhurst circular walk and have also done a stunning walk from Woolbeding Common down to the Duke of Cumberland pub and back to the Woolbeding Common car park.

 We have also done a 9-mile walk from Midhurst, through the Cowdray Estate and golf course, along to Lodsworth, Selham (where there is a pub!), and Ambersham before returning back to Midhurst along the River Rother.